-1. New South Wales and Western Australia. - In New South Wales eighty-six agreements were registered under the Industrial Arbitration Act 1901, and two under the Industrial Disputes Act 1908.
+1. New South Wales and Western Australia.-In New South Wales eighty-six agreements were registered under the Industrial Arbitration Act 1901, and two under the Industrial Disputes Act 1908.
 These affect 1157 employers and nearly 38,000 employés.
 In Western Australia thirty-four agreements were registered up to the end of 1906; ten in 1907, and ten in 1908, making a total of fifty-four.
-The estimated number of employers affected was 619; of employes, 15,946.
+The estimated number of employers affected was 619; of employés, 15,946.
 The courts have been kept extremely busy.
 In New South Wales, up to the end of 1908, 252 industrial disputes were filed, 130 awards were made, and the balance of the disputes were settled, withdrawn, or, for some other reason, removed from the list.
 Fifteen industrial agreements were made "common rules," but these are ineffective in consequence of a legal decision.
 Fifty-five awards have been made "common rules."
 There have also been 648 summonses for breaches of awards.
 In Western Australia 252 industrial disputes were, up to the end of 1908, filed; seventy-one awards were made, and forty-five breaches of awards were proved before the court.
-There have been a certain number of labour troubles in New South Wales since the passing of the Act, and several instances of cessations of work have been reported.
-In the majority of instances the strikes were by small bodies of men and were usually soon settled.
+The Industrial Disputes Act of New South Wales has proved far more speedy in its remedial effects than did the Arbitration Acts.
+During recent years the industrial relations in several important industries have been regulated by Industrial Agreements. thus avoiding the necessity of having recourse to the Court of Arbitration.

-§ 6.
-Other Commonwealth Legislation affecting Labour.
+6. Other Commonwealth Legislation affecting Labour.